nbond211/immigration-project/README.md

 ### immigration-project
+This project visualizes immigration to the US from Europe in the early 20th century.
+This project has a specific focus on the quota system instituted by the Immigration Act of 1924
 #TODO
 Map Validaty:
 - Czech republic needs to be combined with slovakia to more accurately reflect that the data is from czechoslovakia